al1sant0s/tsto2rgb/README.md

 Here you have several attributes.
 All attributes, except the last 4 attributes, are used by the game.
 OffsetX, offsetZ, depth and alpha are used by tsto2rgb itself.

-Before explaing this line of xml furhter let's see how the Simpsons house looks in game.
+Before explaing this line of xml furhter let's see how the Simpsons house looks in game with the new files.
 After doing the necessary modifications in gamescripts and have used [tstodlc](https://github.com/al1sant0s/tstodlc/) to install the _4_70_NewHorizons_ DLC into my local gameserver DLC repository.
-Here's the _not really_ new Simpsons house in game.
+Here's the _not really new_ Simpsons house in game.

 <img width="2050" height="1166" alt="image" src="https://github.com/user-attachments/assets/9195916b-9dd0-42cd-a50f-d25bb7a845b5" />

 Wow!
 Lots of wrong things here.
 First the building itself doesn't lay onto that green rectangle.
 The green rectangle represents the real position of the building so the sprite should be drawn correctly above it.
 Also you can clearly see how the green rectangle is not big enough to acomodate the whole Simpsons house foundation.

 To fix this we need to edit 4 attributes in simpsonshouse.xml.
-The attributes "x" and "z" controls the dimensions of the green rectangle while "offsetX" and "offsetZ" state offsets for the postion where the sprite is being drawn.
+The attributes "x" and "z" control the dimensions of the green rectangle while "offsetX" and "offsetZ" define offsets for the position where the sprite is being drawn.
 Our mission here is to come up with the appropriate values for those 4 attributes so the building lays on a correct sized green rectangle when selected in rearrange mode (the mode where you move buildings in game).

 Let's start first by fixing the offsets by editing "offsetX" and "offsetZ" attributes so the house appears above the rectangle.
 We need to go to where the rgb/bsv3/xml files were saved and edit the xml file (in this case simpsonshouse.xml).